Plain language for Expressions of Interest in joining the Australasian Autism Research Council

 • work for the Aotearoa New Zealand national government.
 This could be a department or agency that provide services to autistic people.

-We are also looking for people who:
+We were also looking for people who:

 • are autistic and have high and complex support needs, or people who work with or support them.